Commissioners align with state directives; concerns of second wave as economy reopens

 “When you’re going out, having that face covering is important because it limits the droplet or even an aerosol transmission, and that limitation is important,” he said.
 “When you add a limiting component, and when you add social distancing, I think that’s the best we can do.
 In lieu of those, any type of face covering is better than nothing, and some have been very effective.”

-While visitors will be required to wear masks at state parks, local government cannot issue any regulations that are stricter than Gov. Abbott's directive, which does not require face masks by the general public.
+While visitors will be required to wear masks at state parks, local governments cannot issue any regulations that are stricter than Abbott’s state directive, which does not require face masks for the general public.